-Description: The Stormwater Management Utility Fund is used to account for revenues and expenditures relating to the
+Description: The Stormwater Management Utility Fund is used to account for revenues and expenditures relating to the operations of the Stormwater Management Program designed to maintain, replace and expand the City's stormwater-related infrastructure.

 Funding Source: The major funding source for this fund is from user fees for stormwater management.